Roughwaterguy/roughwaterguy.github.io/README.md

 # roughwaterguy.github.io
-This is kindof a Mishmash of various diffrent things, feel free to explore!
+This is kind of a mish-mash of various things, feel free to explore!